Mean field theory of spin glasses: Fully connected models

-At finite temperature, the number of states of given free energy density $f$ is $\Omega(f)=\sum_\a \d(f -f_\a) =\exp N \Si(f)$, where $\Si(f)=\Si(e(f))$ and $e(f)$ is the $T=0$ energy of the states of free energy $f$.
-The function $\Si(f)$ vanishes continuously at $f=f_{min}$ and drops to zero above $f=f_{max}$; a qualitative plot of $\Si(f)$ is reported in Fig.~\ref{fig1:Scqualit}.
-The main peculiarity of $p$-spin models is that an {\it exponential number} of metastable states is present at low enough temperature.
+At finite temperatures, the minima are ``dressed'' by thermal fluctuations but they maintain their identity and one can follow their evolution at $T>0$.
+At some temperature $T_\mathrm{max}(e)$, thermal fluctuations are so large that the states with energy $e$ become unstable and disappear, until, at high enough temperature $T>T_{\rm TAP}$, the last states (the ones with $f=f_{\rm min}$) disappear.
+The temperature evolution of the states is sketched in Fig.~\ref{fig1:TAP}.
+At finite temperature, the number of spin glass states of a given free energy density $f$ is $\Omega(f)=\sum_\a \d(f -f_\a) =\exp N \Si(f)$, where $\Si(f)=\Si_0(e(f))$ and $e(f)$ is the $T=0$ energy of the states of free energy $f$.
+Like its zero-temperature counterpart, the function $\Si(f)$ vanishes continuously at $f=f_\mathrm{min}$ and drops to zero above $f=f_\mathrm{th}$.
+A qualitative plot of $\Si(f)$ is reported in Fig.~\ref{fig1:Scqualit}.

+In addition to the spin glass states with $m_i \neq 0$, the TAP equations always admit a paramagnetic solution with $m_i\equiv 0$.
+However, the paramagnetic state can be considered a pure state only for $T > T_d$.
+In fact, if one studies the equilibrium dynamics inside the paramagnetic state~\cite{CC05}, one realizes that spin-spin dynamical correlation functions decay to their long-time value only for $T>T_d$.
+When $T<T_d$, the correlation remain larger than its equilibrium value even for infinitely long times.
+This means that starting from some equilibrium configuration in the paramagnetic state, the system cannot explore the whole paramagnetic state, which is therefore not a well defined ergodic component.
+Unfortunately for the moment one can realize this problem only through a dynamic calculation.
+One would like to see that $m_i=0$ is not a pure state directly from the TAP computation, but how to do this is not clear for the moment.
+The dynamical TAP approach of~\cite{Bi99} could help to clarify this issue.

+In summary, $p$-spin models are characterized by the existence of a paramagnetic state for $T>T_d$, and by an {\it exponential number} of spin glass states for low temperatures $T<T_{\rm TAP}$.
+The transition between the paramagnetic and the spin glass regime happens through a series of very interesting phase transitions that we now discuss.